Pulkit1822/Algo-Arena/README.md

 - **Error Suggestions**: Provides suggestions for fixing errors in the code by highlighting the particular section where the mistake is located.
 - **User Experience Enhancement**: Utilizes Bootstrap CSS and jQuery to improve the appearance and functionality of the platform's HTML template.
 - **Result Display**: Upon execution, users are presented with a screen indicating whether their code passed all test cases or not.
+- **Monaco Editor**: Implemented the Monaco editor for better Python language readability and an enhanced code editing experience.
+- **Dark Mode**: Added a dark mode facility for reducing eye strain and improving usability in low-light environments.
+- **Responsive UI**: Enhanced the UI to be more responsive, providing a better experience on various devices.

 ## Usage 🛠️